ragusa-it/ai-handoff-mcp/docs/faq.md

 MCP Tools

 How do I register a session
-- Use registerSession via client.callTool.
+- Use register_session via client.callTool.
 See ./usage/sessions.md for a full example.

 How do I add context to a session
-- Use updateContext with sessionKey, contextType, content, and optional metadata.
+- Use register_session with sessionKey, contextType, content, and optional metadata.
 See ./usage/context.md.

 How do I perform a handoff
-- Use requestHandoff with sessionKey, targetAgent, and requestType.
+- Use register_session with sessionKey, targetAgent, and requestType.
 See ./usage/handoff.md.

 What are the supported handoff types
 - context_transfer, full_handoff, collaboration.
 See ./core-concepts.md for semantics.